MatteoJoliveau/stories/content/unnamed/srd.md

 ***Skills*** are basically a specific [action](#dice-rolls) with some special effect attached to it.
 They follow the same rules as regular actions, requiring a dice roll using the assosciated ability score modifier, applying their effect on success.

 ***Powers*** are special [saves](#dice-rolls) a character can make.
 They are passive abilities that allow them to more efficiently respond to threats and dangers.
 When a save roll is called for the associated ability score, if the effect applies to the situation, a character can use their power to increase their chances of success by rolling *two* dice instead of one, and keeping the highest result.
 Only one power can be used at a time.
+Some powers may have special effects like reducing incoming damage.
+This is described in more detail in the [Combat and damage](#combat-and-damage) section of this document.

 As with Traits, there is no predefined list of Skills and Powers in this document.
 GMs, players, and adventure designers are encouraged to come up with their own interesting Skills and Powers that make sense in the context of the setting and the player characters.

 Some examples of ***Skills***:

-- *Fire ball* (WIL): You cast a flaming ball of magic that burns whathever it touches.
+- ***Fire ball*** (WIL): You cast a flaming ball of magic that burns whathever it touches, dealing 2 points of *fire* damage
-- *Shapeshifting* (WIL): You can hide your true appearance, changing your physical form for a short period of time.
+- ***Shapeshifting*** (WIL): You can hide your true appearance, changing your physical form for up to 5 minutes.
-- *Raging charge* (STR): You run towards the enemy with a mighty scream, mowing them down as you flail your weapons around.
+- ***Raging charge*** (STR): You run towards the enemy with a mighty scream, mowing them down as you flail your weapons around.
+Requires a DEX saving roll from all of opponents in line with you.

 Some examples of ***Powers***:

-- *Fireproof skin* (END): You were forged in the flames of Hell itself.
-Fire struggles to hurt you.
+- ***Fireproof skin*** (END): You were forged in the flames of Hell itself, so fire struggles to hurt you.
+Reduces incoming *fire* damage by 2.
-- *Uncanny dodge* (DEX): You plunge to the side and avoid an incoming blow, rolling on the floor and bouncing back up on your feet.
+- ***Uncanny dodge*** (DEX): You plunge to the side and avoid an incoming blow or projectile, rolling on the floor and bouncing back up on your feet.
-- *Mind of steel* (WIL): You can resist intimidation attemps, mind manipulation, and other forms of psychological warfare.
+- ***Mind of steel*** (WIL): You can resist intimidation attemps, mind manipulation, and other forms of psychological warfare.
+Reduces incoming *psychic* damage by 1.

 ## Gauges